DFKI-Interactive-Machine-Learning/MMART/README.md

 DESCRIPTION
 ===========
 `nui` is a command line tool to record raw data from several sensors that are connected to a computer.
 Prior to usage `nui` has to be configured via an XML-file.
 To start a recording simply run `recorder.exe`, e.g. by using a command line tool of your choice.
+For setting up the system you can either use a pre-built package (TODO) or build it yourself from source.

 Sensors
 -------